 Our accrediting bodies require that the teachers we graduate not only have the academic skills to succeed but also the professional and behavioral "dispositions" (see examples and expectations below).
 A well-developed set of professional skills and behavioral habits and attitudes speaks well of the school and the student.
 West Chester is committed to guiding students towards these dispositions, as well as graduating only those students who display them.

-For more information on this topic, please speak with the English Department Teacher Education Coordinator, Department Chair, or Chair of the Department of Professional and Secondary Education in the College of Education and Social Work.
+For more information on this topic, please speak with the English Department Teacher Education Coordinator, Department Chair, or Chair of Educational Foundations and Policy Studies Department in the College of Education and Social Work.

 Professional Expectations

 University-based: